 If you'll be growing your tomatoes, it's easy to order seeds for any of the varieties mentioned.
 But, if you'll be buying your tomatoes, your choices will be limited.
 Buy directly from a farmer or stop by a farmers market for the best selection.
 Locally grown tomatoes are bound to be riper than anything you can get at the grocery store.

 Most of the tomatoes on this list are determinate varieties, meaning they tend to ripen at once.
 That's ideal for sauce making and paste making.
 So plan to stop by a farmers market at the end of the day, and you're likely to find farmers ready to negotiate, especially if you're looking to buy a lot.

 Making Tomato Sauce

-If you're going to grow or buy tomatoes to make tomato sauce, take the time to learn how to make sauce at home on your stovetop.
+If you're going to grow or buy tomatoes to make tomato sauce, take the time to learn how to make the sauce at home on your stovetop.
 It's also easy to make tomato paste.
-If you like the idea of making your own tomato sauce, but you're not excited about all the work, you can make tomato sauce in the slow cooker.
-The process is simple and requires no coring, seeding, or peeling—and you won't have to stand over a hot stove.
+If you like the idea of making your tomato sauce, but you're not excited about all the work, you can make tomato sauce in the slow cooker.
+The process is simple and requires no coring, seeding, or peeling, and you won't have to stand over a hot stove.